The-DevSec-Blueprint/aws-codewhisperer-iac-scanning/README.md

+# Shifting Left using AI: Detect and Prevent Vulnerabilites using CodeWhisperer and VSCode

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.